moq-wg/moq-transport/draft-lcurley-warp.md

 ### Connection URL

-Each track MAY have an associated hop-by-hop "Connection URL" that specifies the network host to setup the transport connection.
-The syntax of the `Connection URL` and connection setup procedures are specific to the underlying transport protocol usage {{transport-usages}}.
+Each track MAY have an associated hop-by-hop Connection URL that specifies the network host to setup the transport connection.
+The syntax of the Connection URL and the associated connection setup procedures are specific to the underlying transport protocol usage {{transport-usages}}.

 ## Session
 A WebTransport session is established for each track bundle.